Do you ever have a moment where you’re doing research for your WIP and you realize you inadvertently placed symbolism into it?

 Flowers have meanings.
 The poppy symbolizes the fallen of war/remembrance, baby’s breath is innocence, and the red rose, of course, symbolizes true love.
 And if I’m remembering this right, you can also make messages with them.

 Last week, I remembered a scene I wanted to add into my current WIP, The Woodsman.
-It involves the protagonist, Amber, finding a burnt-out shell of a house in the evergreen forests of beautiful western Washington.
+It involves the protagonist, Leslie, finding a burnt-out shell of a house in the evergreen forests of beautiful western Washington.
 Curious, she cautiously explores it, and in what was once the living room, finds a small vase full of flowers.

 Which then led to not wanting the flowers to be unidentified, so in figuring out which flowers I wanted to place in the vase, I ended up researching plant symbolism, because why not?
 And while doing so, I discovered that marigolds symbolize pain and grief.